Barkhausen-Institut/hermespy/README.md

 #### From PyPI
 This is the recommended method for end-users.
-Hermespy is registered as an [official package](https://pypi.org/project/hermespy/) in PyPI.
+HermesPy is registered as an [official package](https://pypi.org/project/hermespy/) in PyPI.
 We intend to directly serve prebuilt binaries for Windows, most Linux distributions and MacOS.
 Install the package via